-\section{Training and certifying with different relaxations}
+\subsection{Training and Certifying with Different Relaxations}

-In this section, we investigate the effect of varying the convex relaxation based method used to certify a network trained using some method $\mathcal{M}$.
+In this section, we investigate the effect of varying the convex relaxation used to certify a network trained using some method $\mathcal{M}$, to justify our choice of using the same relaxation for training and certification in our main experiments.

 We use the MNIST models with $\eps_{test}=0.3$ from \cref{table:results:new} and the corresponding models for $\eps_{test}=0.1$ from the full results given in \cref{app:moreresults}, on both FC and CONV architectures.
 We evaluate their certified robustness using all five introduced methods.
 The results are given in \cref{table:different}.
-Observe that almost all Box trained models have extremely low certified robustness when certified with DeepZ, even though it is tighter, and vice versa.
+Observe that almost all IBP trained models have extremely low certified robustness when certified with DeepZ, even though it is tighter, and vice versa.
 This confirms our previous statement that training with $\mathcal{M}$ produces a network particularly suitable to certification with $\mathcal{M}$, and justifies our decision to focus on this case.
 The few exceptions, \ie the instances where a method different than $\mathcal{M}$ achieved a better result (by more than the minimal $0.1\%$ after rounding), are marked in bold.
 We can see that certification with tighter CROWN often slightly improves DeepZ-trained networks.
 However, this improvement mostly leaves the relative order of methods unchanged and does not affect our conclusions.
-Note that if we are interested in the highest certified robustness of an already trained model, the best approach is to always use more expensive certifiers \cite{tjeng2018evaluating, singh2019krelu, tjandraatmadja2020revisited} which are not fast enough to be used in training.
-However, in this work we focus on analyzing the training properties of a single relaxation, and not on maximizing the certified robustness.
+Note that if we are interested in the highest certified robustness of an already trained model, the best approach is to always use more expensive certifiers \citep{tjeng2018evaluating, singh2019krelu, tjandraatmadja2020revisited} which are not fast enough to be used in training.
+However, here we focus on analyzing training properties of a single relaxation, and not on maximizing certified robustness.